Gabriel-Xu/authored-problems/README.md

 ## Authored Problems
-Competitive programming problems I have written
+Competitive programming problems I have written and/or prepared